pavanchhatpar/copynet-tf/README.md

  should just have correct NVIDIA drivers and nothing else
  - It is recommended to run the examples in this environment to ensure all correct dependencies are met

-## Run examples
- - Instructions to run an example are detailed in its own folders respectively

 ## References
  - Incorporating Copying Mechanism in Sequence-to-Sequence Learning: ([paper](https://arxiv.org/abs/1603.06393))